paulosuzart/paulosuzart.github.io/_posts/2025-01-05-trying-zig-http-client-and-json-parser.md

 There's no memory allocation thinking.
 And you have your almost on-liner group by of a slice.

 But how do we group our repos by language in Zig to get some "dictionary" where the key is the language and the value is a slice of pointers to repositories?
 Well, we need much more than two lines.
-And it's not about line numbers, but the number of things the developer needs to keep in mins (this might not be the most idiomatic, but it's a way I found):
+And it's not about line numbers, but the number of things the developer needs to keep in mind (this might not be the most idiomatic, but it's a way I found):

 ```zig
 pub fn GroupBy(comptime T: type, keyFn: fn (*T) []const u8) type {